bignerdranch/vacation-me/README.markdown

 at results in stable.
-I look for all the vacation results for today, where that involves looking for all the uncompensated, unbilled, unacknowledged, unbooked, non-tentative results, then pulling on the ones that are of the "vacation" type.
+I look for all the vacation results for today, where that involves looking for all the uncompensated, unbilled, unacknowledged, unbooked, non-tentative results, then pulling on the ones booked against the "PTO" project.
 I'm thinking there should be an easier way to do this, but I couldn't find one.
 Then we merge those results with their owners, and show them up.
 Simple and easy.